This tender, moist, slightly chewy, not too sweet chocolate cake will become your go-to favorite, even when you have all the time in the world.

 If there is a faster, easier chocolate cake in the galaxy, I don’t know about it.
-(Okay, maybe Wacky Cake, aka Crazy Cake, but that’s another cake altogether and another story.)
+(Okay, maybe Chocolate Snacky Wacky Cake (Depression Cake), but that’s another cake altogether and another story.)

 This is THE CAKE to let your budding 8-year-old cook loose on.
 You may have to help with the boiling water, but your little chef should be able to handle the rest.
 You don’t need a mixer.
 There’s no butter to beat.
 No wildly fancy ingredients.